KashifCh-eth/FIXING-ERROR-ERC20.sol-not-found-File-import-callback-not-supported.-VERIFY-CONTRACT-IN-ETHERSCAN./README.md

 As a courtesy, the missing part to verify was an empty constructor value that I could identify in the json.
-I have used https://abi.hashex.org/ and https://blockscout.com/ to analyze the problem.
-This is the way I can help you for your next customers.
+I have used https://abi.hashex.org/ and https://blockscout.com/ to analyze the problem. .
 Thank you.